Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/subscriptions/gift-bomb.md

     version: 0.2.5
     description:  A boolean value if the user gifting the sub(s) shares there total gift count.
     value: true
+  - name: bonusGifts
+    type: boolean
+    version: 0.2.5
+    description:  A boolean value if Twitch adds additional subs to the Gift Bomb.
+    value: true
 commonVariables:
   - TwitchUser
 ---